aws-samples/awsome-distributed-training/3.test_cases/17.SM-modelparallelv2/README.md

 ```

-## Option 2 -  Run Training using Docker and Enroot
+## Option 2 -  Run Training using Docker and Enroot on Slurm

 ### Prerequisities